Jake Sullivan says the U.S. is engaging with allies, and Russia, on the space threat

 "It is an obligation we have to to help defend a people fighting for their freedom, to help support European security, and to avert a situation where if [Russian President Vladimir] Putin wins in Ukraine, all of Europe is in threat," he added.
 "And the likelihood that the U.S. gets dragged into a conflict goes up."

+And he also credited Biden's interventions, and American diplomacy more broadly, with facilitating things like the temporary cease-fire in late November and the flow of humanitarian assistance to Gaza through its Rafah border crossing, though he acknowledged the U.S. would like to see more.

+"The Israeli government's making its own decisions about how it proceeds, and then the United States makes decisions about how we respond," he said.
+"And that's how it's been since the beginning.
+That's how it will continue to be.
+And we will work closely with other partners as well to make sure that we are both helping Israel defend itself against the very real threats it faces and stand up for our principles."

-The broadcast interview was produced by Ben Abrams and edited by Lisa Thomson.
+The broadcast interview was produced by Ben Abrams and edited by Jan Johnson and Lisa Thomson.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.